Bank Balance Sheets

 On the right side of the bank balance sheet, are the liabilities.
 These are all the things the bank owes.
 They are essentially a bank’s debts.
 They include demand deposits (checkable deposits owed to customers), other deposits (savings accounts, etc. owed to customers), other liabilities (debts, etc. owed by the bank), and owner equity (profit owed to bank’s owners).

 On a bank balance sheet, assets always equal liabilities (they balance).
-If there is an increase in liabilities, there will also be a decrease in liabilities, an increase in assets, or some combination of both.
+If there is an increase in liabilities, there must be a decrease in a different part of liabilities, an increase in assets, or some combination of both.

 2. What changes a bank’s balance sheet assets?

 Reserves come from the money deposited by a bank’s customers.
 This is money that has not been loaned out.
 There are two types of reserves.
-Required reserves are a percentage of checkable deposits (checking account deposits) set by the Federal Reserve’s reserve requirement.
+Required reserves are a percentage of checkable deposits (checking account deposits) set by the central bank’s (the Federal Reserve in the US) reserve requirement.
 Excess reserves is the amount of total reserves the bank can loan out.
 Required reserves plus excess reserves equals total reserves (sometimes just called reserves).

 If the reserve requirement is 10%, and a customer deposits $1000 in their checking account, $100 (10%) will be required reserves and $900 will be excess reserves that can be loaned out.
 Total reserves for the bank will now be $1000.
 If the money was deposited in a savings account instead, all $1000 would go to excess reserves.
 That is because there is no reserve requirement on savings deposits.